 “We are seeing great examples of New Zealand businesses that have invested in innovation and, as a result, are recognising significant productivity gains over those that haven’t.”
 The full ANZ Innovation and Productivity report can be found here.

 Buy and Sell

-... and one to end the week on... the regiment has taken a vote
+... and one to end the week on... keeping with the Irish theme

 We welcome comments and contributions on Friday Offcuts.
 For details on advertising for positions within the forest products industry or for products and services, either within the weekly newsletter or on this web page, please contact us.